The GAMEChange family of empowerment methodologies adapt similar facilitation techniques, diagram tools and implementation processes, aiming to:

 The ‘flavour of the methodology’ can be best understood through direct experience and visiting champions in an organisation that is already using the methodologies.
 The videos below are no substitute for that, but give an overview of the main distinctive features.

-Diagrams Templates for Visioning, Analysis and Tracking
+THINKING WITH Diagrams: Templates for Visioning, Analysis and Tracking

-Action Learning System for improving practice
+Action Learning System: improving practice AND ADVOCACY

 Principles and non-negotiables